Multiple Instance Verification: Introduction

-Our key contributions are as follows.
-First, we formally state the MI verification problem, and create a new solution, CAP, that outperforms SOTA MIL methods combined with Siamese networks and a simple baseline method on three tasks from the computer vision (CV) and natural language processing (NLP) domains.
+Our main contributions are as follows.
+First, we formally state the multiple instance verification problem, and create a new solution, CAP, that outperforms SOTA MIL methods combined with Siamese networks and a simple baseline method on three tasks from the computer vision (CV) and natural language processing (NLP) domains.
 Furthermore, we propose two new attention functions for CAP: (a) distance-based attention, which differs from the mainstream functional forms of attention because it is neither additive nor multiplicative, and (b) variance-excited multiplicative attention, which is a new form of multiplicative attention.
-We show that they are better able to identify key instances in MI verification, resulting in better bag-level representations.
-While attention-based methods are not uncommon in MIL-related domains, research studying different types of attention mechanism and analyzing their efficacy under specific conditions is rare.
-Within this context, we provide insights that highlight the importance of quantitative evaluation of the explanation quality to identify spurious model performance.
+We show that they are better able to identify key instances in MIV, resulting in better bag-level representations.
+While attention-based methods are not uncommon in MIL-related domains, research studying different types of attention mechanisms and analyzing their efficacy under specific conditions is rare.
+Within this context, we provide insights that highlight the importance of quantitative evaluation of the ability to detect key instances, which helps identify spurious model performance.
 We find that MI models may identify key instances incorrectly but still classify the corresponding bag correctly, and vice versa.
-The work also contributes to the specific application areas we consider.
-For example, in the natural language inference (NLI) subtask of ``fact extraction and verification'', the existing approach is a two-step pipeline: evidence retrieval and support verification.
-Our approach combines them into a single step through CAP, and thus enables the end-to-end training of the whole pipeline.
+Our work also contributes to the specific application areas we consider.
+For example, in the natural language inference (NLI) subtask of FEVER, the existing approach is a two-step pipeline: evidence retrieval and support verification.
+Our approach combines them into a single step through CAP, and thus enables end-to-end training of the whole pipeline.